alpeshranjan/frt_project/README.md

 </p> In this cell we have plotted area graph for market cap of all the coins </p>
 </p> To learn more about the EDA kindly refer the python file in the repo </p>

+<h2> Visualization of DataSet on PowerBI </h2>
+<p> Data visualization is the graphical representation of information and data.
+By using visual elements like charts, graphs, and maps, data visualization tools provide an accessible way to see and understand trends, outliers, and patterns in data.
+PowerBI is a tool viz tool provided by microsoft, it enables us to create intercative dashboards and help us to gain insights out of data to make informed decisions.
+In out case informed decision in investment. </p>